owenh33/Arduino_Beginner_Traffic_light/README.md

-# Arduino_Beginner_Traffic_light
+ Arduino Traffic light

-A beginners project using the arduino IDE to create a simulation of a junction of two sets of traffic lights with buttons connected for pedestrians to click to speed up the change
+A small project that simulates a junction with two sets of traffic lights as well as buttons for pedestrians that shortens the wait time

+## requirements
+-Arduino IDE, wires, 2 red LEDs, 2 green LEDs, 2 yellow LEDs, 2 push buttons, 6 220 ohm resistors and 2 10K ohm resistors